 When my father died suddenly of a heart attack years ago; my husband got the call first.
 He decided to wait to tell me until we had left the party, so he told me in the car.
 After the first wave of reactive shock and outpouring of grief, the strangest thing happened.

 I paused for a moment and then I distinctly remember thinking, or hearing – I'm not sure which – you don't have to do this.
 I instinctively knew this meant that I didn't have to physically wreck myself with a violent grief response. and then I was like – how exactly am I supposed to react when I hear my father is dead – like in the movies?
 Clutch someone's shirt in disbelief?
 Shake my fist at God?
 Collapse on the floor in a heaving puddle of tears?
 I thought might prefer the floor collapsing option, so I was annoyed that I was stuck in the goddamn car unable to do so.

 And then I was like this is so weird and annoying.
-Aren’t I supposed to be just in pure reaction mode?
-Why do I have to think about how I want react to my Dad’s death?
+Aren't I supposed to be just in pure reaction mode?
+Why do I have to think about how I want to react to my Dad's death?

 And that's it right there.

 It's just so much easier to give your power over to unconscious reaction.
 But when you give up your power to choose a better thought, you give all of your power over to that circumstance.
 Interrupting default thought responses takes awareness; which must be cultivated.

 the possibility of your big life lives in the space between circumstance and thought